Strathcona County's recycling changes a success - FortSaskOnline.com

 "I think we saw a lot of the frustration in the beginning when we announced the changes.
 I do still think residents are frustrated that they're throwing more in the black cart, (but) I think a lot of residents are understanding that the changes are bigger than us and they're affecting a lot of municipalities in North America."

-For the County's waste management program, the priority for the upcoming year is public education and exploration, as well as new methods to reduce, reuse, and recycle.
+For the county's waste management program, the priority for the upcoming year is public education and exploration, as well as new methods to reduce, reuse, and recycle.

 "We will be keeping an eye on how things are progressing and I think we'll find that there will be a lot more conversations around new technology and new processing domestically in Canada and North America," said Seabrook.
 "It's just going to take a little time, but I am optimistic that the industry is shifting and we will start to see some options pop up."